 jewelry in precious metals and gems, and specializes in the repair, restoration,

 modification, and repurposing of all fine jewelry.
-In honor of over a decade of
+In addition to showcasing Walter's

-uncommon, unique, and otherwise exceptional work by regional artisans: Sculptural
+featuring uncommon, unique, and otherwise exceptional work by regional craftsmen.

 WILLIAM H. HAYS